pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 # Closing thoughts

-Analysis of the "newspaper of record" highlights how coverage of climate change has increased over the past few decades.
+This analysis of the "newspaper of record" highlights how coverage of climate change has evolved over the past few decades.
 * The total share of articles has quintupled, with a particular increase surrounding the release of Al Gore's An Inconvenient Truth.
 A similar trend can be observed in terms of front page articles.
 * Desks such as Business and Foreign contribute a significant number of articles on climate change.
 * Key actors and dynamics emerge from word use analysis -- coverage emphasizes presidents and scientists, financial considerations, and both "nation" and "world."